 It may seem small or insignificant, but texting people without their consent is against the law, point blank.
 And companies have been burnt by it before.
-Heavy fines are potentially in your future, and annoyed customers almost a certainty.
+Heavy fines or lawsuit settlements are potentially in your future, and annoyed customers almost a certainty.
 As tempting as it is, it’s never worth it to take the shortcut.

 We want to make sure you feel adequately prepared to manage matters of express consent because, as a text marketer, you’re responsible for it.

 Per our terms of service the individual/account/user responsible for sending messages via a SimpleTexting account is ultimately responsible for ensuring that express consent has been obtained (and, ideally, documented for verification purposes in the event of a compliance audit or formal complaint).

 We have a zero tolerance policy for illegality here at SimpleTexting, and consent violations at the very least can result in account termination.